 Invest in the treasures of the kingdom >> Invest

-in the fruit of the kingdom – It was always very encouraging for Paul to
+in the fruit of the kingdom – Jesus said in Mat 6-20, "Store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal."
+It was always very encouraging for Paul to

 see the Church following Christ.
 The Philippians were a faithful church, and

-for that reason Paul was very encouraged by them, but a faltering church was
+for that reason Paul was encouraged by them, but a faltering church was

-retirement package in heaven.
-As it was though, there were many in the
+Paul's heavenly retirement package.
+As it was, though, there were many in the

 Philippian Church who were faithful in Christ, and Paul was extremely grateful

-suffered greatly in his ministry through many beatings, whippings and
+suffered greatly in his ministry in many beatings, whippings and

-to want to benefit from the saint’s service to God, but what nobler
+to seek benefit from the saint’s service to God, but what nobler

 Phi 1,21-25